-- Read and offer thoughtful, positive constructive, critique of each Treatment Plan, Progress Note and Referral Letter you are given. - Return your written critique within two weeks. - Annotate corrections directly on the Plan, Note or Letter if they are relatively simple.
-Use red or discernable colored ink.
-A set of suggestions to improve understandability or technical aspects of the letter/note/plan should be attached. - Your critique must not be overly brief, e.g., saying "good letter!" is not sufficient.
+- Read and offer thoughtful, positive constructive, critique of each Treatment Plan and Referral Letter you are given. - Return your written critique within two weeks. - Annotate corrections directly on the Plan or Letter if they are relatively simple.
+Use red or discernable colored ink. - A set of suggestions to improve understandability or technical aspects of the letter/plan should be attached. - Your critique must not be overly brief, e.g., saying "good letter!" is not sufficient.
 If you thought it was an excellent letter or plan and cannot find any way to improve it, explain what was helpful so the author can continue to incorporate those elements into their style.
-(One to three pages of critiquing is sufficient - the author likely cannot incorporate more feedback than that).
+(One to three pages of critiquing is sufficient the author likely cannot incorporate more feedback than that).

-V G. Professional Development Plan
+$\nabla$ G. Professional Development Plan

-Interns are to give the MAC faculty supervisor a brief, written statement of their learning objectives at the beginning of each term, or under specific conditions during their internship training.
+Interns are to give the MAC faculty supervisor a brief, written statement of their learning objectives periodically or under specific conditions during their internship training.